guettli/intranets/README.md

 Keep in mind, that this is my personal opinionated point of view.
 Read them and create your own point of view.

-Unfortunately there is no clear term, here are some examples:
+Unfortunately there is no clear term for the topic I write about.
+Here are some examples:

 * Documentation in intranets
 * Internal knowledge-base
 * Wiki
 * Some call it like the tool: Sharepoint, Confluence, Zendesk, Jive, ...
-* Or just "intranet"
+* Or just "Intranet"

 I know that an intranet is more than the collaboratively edited content, but for this article I would just use the term "Wiki".

 Raising obviousness is my passion.
 Our modern infrastructure is based on roads, water/gas/electricity supply.
-Clean, simple docs are the like good roads in a knowledge-worker environment.
+Clean, simple docs are like good roads in a knowledge-worker environment.

 Raising obviousness helps to increase the efficiency.